 Even with a heavy load, I’ve never felt like I couldn’t make it up, and the more powerful motor on the Radwagon 4 should do an even better job of this.

 Maximum Speed Is 20mph

-A google search will show you ways to override this setting, though be aware that it will void your warranty.
+A google search will show you ways to override this setting, though be aware that it will void your warranty and potentially damage your bike.
 Also be aware that a 20mph is nearly universal amongst e-bikes and is not unique to the Radwagon.

 The monitor dispay will show you which power level setting you are on, how much battery you have left, and how many miles you’ve ridden, your speed, and your watts.
 It’s easy to read, and makes your ride a little bit more entertaining.
 It can also charge your phone or other devices (like a Niterider light).